 The hardships endured throughout the Indian raid and subsequent trials may have caused the deaths of three old-timers.
 Deacon Samuel Chapin died November 11, 1675; Nathaniel Ely on Christmas Day; and Elizur Holyoke, February 6, 1676.
 The Angel of Death also picked off Lawrence Bliss, the son of his brave mother, Margaret Bliss, at Longmeadow.
 John Leonard, February 24; Pelatiah Morgan, March 1; and William Hunter on July 4th.

 Springfield’s early settlers were laid to rest in the ancient “burying place” by the river, west of the church.
 Stone markers were not placed in Springfield until the next century.
 But one stone was set in the early burial place for one early settler – Mary Holyoke, who died in 1657, said to be the “very paragon of her sex”.
 It was set there at a later date.
-Mary was the daughter of William Pynchon and married Elizur Holyoke.
+Mary was the daughter of Springfield's Founder, William Pynchon, and was the wife of Elizur Holyoke.

-The ancient burial-ground in Springfield had become overcrowded by graves clogged with trees and shrubbery.
+The ancient burial-ground on Elm Street had become overcrowded by graves clogged with trees and shrubbery.
 The new railroad tracks also had been laid across the grounds.
-The town ordered the remains and monuments to be removed to the Dew cemetery, which had been provided for that purpose.
-The exhumation and removal began in the Spring of 1848.
+In Spring of 1848, the town began to exhume and remove the remains and monuments to the new Springfield Cemetery also known as the Peabody Cemetery, begun in 1841.
+The oldest know burial dates to 1657 and is that of Mary (Pynchon) Holyoke.
 The earth with the remains of 2404 bodies, and 517 markers, were moved.
 Dr. Joseph C. Pynchon had charge of the exhumation of the Pynchon bodies, and had this to say:

 Beneath the Mary Holyoke stone, dated 1657, deep in the white sand, six feet below the surface, were found the remains of two, lying side by side, with no others in close proximity.
 Is it too much to conjecture that these were the remains of Elizur and Mary Holyoke?
 The sand was discolored and some few pieces of the skulls and other bones were found while even the nails of the coffins were wholly destroyed, their places being marked by the rust only, while no other vestige of the coffins remained.
 The few remains were gathered, which soon crumbled to dust on exposure to the air, and with the surrounding earth, deposited in the new cemetery.